This term's co-operative value is:

 You can download the minutes from the School Forum meeting on the forum page.

-This term's Co-operative Forum meeting took place on Wednesday 18th Jan and was very useful.
-A link to the minutes will appear as soon as we have them.
+This term's Co-operative Forum meeting took place on Thursday 11th May and was very useful.
+A link to the minutes is on the Forum page.

-The date for the next meeting will be finalised later this term.
+The date for the next meeting will be finalised early next term.